Oceans-1876/challenger-workflows/README.md

                    Example: --stations 1/12,1/13,2/115 (parses stations 12 and 13 of part 1 and station 115 of part 2).

-  --help           Show this message and exit.
+  --errors TEXT    print out stations with a given error.

+                   Accepts a comma-separated list of error keys.

+                   Example: --errors date,lat,long (find all stations with error for their date, lat, and longs fields).
 ```

-`--parse` flag must be used with or after calling `--pdf` flag.
-Converted PDFs are put in `images` and `texts` folder
+Split PDF images are put in `images` folder for each part.
-for each part.
-Each page will be placed in its own text and image file.

 The parsed data for each station is saved in a json file under `stations` folder for each part.